Disease Modifying Therapies Choices booklet

 Read any information available.
 You can seek advice but ultimately the choice is yours.
 Any problems speak to your MS nurse

 If you have injection-site reactions, you could try using Emla cream which numbs the area prior to the injection.
-Always rotate the injection site to avoid injecting the same area each time.
-It may also help to ensure the drug is at room temperature and warming your skin before injecting may also help make your injection more comfortable.
-If you are on any of the oral therapies, ask your MS nurse how to manage any side-effects you are experiencing.
+Always rotate the injection site to avoid using the same area each time.
+It may also help to ensure that the drug is at room temperature and also to warm your skin before injecting.

-If the side effects become severe or you feel unable to cope with them, contact your MS nurse or neurologist who will be able to advise you further.
+If the side effects become severe or you feel unable to cope with them, contact your MS nurse or neurologist who will be able to provide further support.
 Contact the MS-UK Helpline if you need help to find your nearest MS nurse.

-What if I choose not to have medication?
+What if I choose not to take a DMT?

-You may be eligible for DMTs, and it is your choice whether you wish to take them or not.
-Should you choose not to take any medications, this is described as ‘drug naïve’ by health professionals.
-Your healthcare team may advise you to use DMTs, however, the choice is still yours.
-If you choose to be drug naïve, it may be useful to keep a symptom diary in case you change your mind in the future.
+While you may be eligible for DMTs it is entirely your choice whether you wish to take them or not.
+Should you wish not to, this may be referred to as being ‘drug naïve’ by health professionals.
+If you choose not to take a DMT it would be useful to keep a symptom diary in case you change your mind in the future.

 You have to weigh up the pros and cons personally, but I think taking a DMT has helped slightly on balance.
 I believe this needs to go alongside living a healthy life – good diet, regular exercise and try and live in the moment